-The city sent out offers for kindergarten seats this week: 71 percent received an offer to their first choice, 19 percent got one of their other choices and 10 percent were shut out of all their choices.
+The city sent out offers for kindergarten seats last week: 69 percent received an offer to their first choice and overall, 88 percent got one of their choices.
 Some received offers to their zoned school even though they didn't list it.

-In all, 590 applicants were put on waitlists at their zoned schools, down from 1,083 in 2017.
-Fifty schools have waitlists for children living in their attendance zone; half of those listed have fewer than five children.
+In all, 229 applicants landed on waitlists at their zoned schools, down from 590 in 2018.
+Twenty-nine schools have waitlists for children living in their attendance zone; 17 of those schools have waitlists with fewer than five children.

-In many cases, the waitlists for zoned students will clear by April; in most others, they clear by summer as families move away, or opt for gifted and talented programs or private schools.
+In many cases, the waitlists for zoned students will clear by May; in most others, they clear by summer as families move away, opt for gifted and talented programs or private schools.

 Your child is automatically placed on waitlists for all the choices above the one you got.
 Our advice: Call the parent coordinator at the school you want.
 Stay in friendly touch.
 Be easy to reach.
 This is not the time to hike a mountain with no cell phone service.

-Whether or not you're happy with the school to which your child is assigned, you should make an appointment by April 27 to pre-register your child there to hold your spot.
-To do this, bring your child, your child's birth certificate and proof of residence (see the list of acceptable documents).
+Whether or not you're happy with the school to which your child is assigned, you should make an appointment by May 3 to pre-register your child there to hold your spot.
+To do this, bring your child, your child's birth certificate and proof of residence (see the Pre-Registration Checklist for acceptable documents).
 This won't keep you from getting an offer at a school where you are waitlisted, or a gifted and talented program, or a charter school.
 (Admissions letters for G&T and charters come later in the spring.)

 If you missed the boat and didn't apply at all, you may still visit schools and apply in person.

-Read our school profiles and check InsideStats.
+Read our school profiles and check the school stats section.
 You may discover some alternatives that are acceptable.
 Otherwise, take a breath and give waitlists time.